yiisoft/widget/README.md

 ```

 The `Yiisoft\Widget\WidgetFactory` factory uses a [PSR-11 Container](https://github.com/php-fig/container)
-instance to create widget objects, so you can accept dependencies in your widget's constructor.
-To initialize
+instance to create widget objects, so you can require dependencies by listing them in your widget's constructor.
-the widget factory call `WidgetFactory::initialize()` before using the widget.
+To initialize the widget factory call `WidgetFactory::initialize()` once before using widgets.

 ```php
 /**